-This year’s flu hit early and is widespread; the Centers for Disease Control and Prevention has officially declared an epidemic.
-As children are at high risk of getting the flu and developing flu-related complications, it is important for children and parents to get vaccinated.
-Each year about 20,000 children younger than 5 years old are hospitalized from flu complications, such as pneumonia.
+Children are at high risk of getting the flu and developing flu-related complications.
+So it's important for children and parents to get vaccinated.
+Each year, about 20,000 children younger than 5 are hospitalized from flu complications, such as pneumonia.

 Steps for Prevention

 You can also help prevent the flu by: